obaprosper/PRODIGY_CS_01/README.md

 3. Exit:
    Quits the program.

+Example

-   ExampleLet's say you want to encrypt "HELLO WORLD" with a shift of 3:Enter your choice (1, 2, or 3): 1 Enter the message to encrypt: HELLO WORLD
+Let's say you want to encrypt "HELLO WORLD" with a shift of 3:

+Enter your choice (1, 2, or 3): 1
+Enter the message to encrypt: HELLO WORLD
 Enter the shift value (an integer): 3
 Encrypted message: KHOOR ZRUOG

-To decrypt "KHOOR ZRUOG" with a shift of 3:Enter your choice (1, 2, or 3): 2
+To decrypt "KHOOR ZRUOG" with a shift of 3:

+Enter your choice (1, 2, or 3): 2
 Enter the message to decrypt: KHOOR ZRUOG
 Enter the shift value (an integer): 3
 Decrypted message: HELLO WORLD

+Contributing

-ContributingFeel free to fork this repository, make improvements, and submit pull requests.
-Suggestions for new features or bug fixes are always welcome!LicenseThis project is open source and available under the MIT License.
+Feel free to fork this repository, make improvements, and submit pull requests.
+Suggestions for new features or bug fixes are always welcome!